: I worked homicide before I went federal. This is what we call an orgy of evidence

 - An episode of The Avengers, "The Curious Case of the Countless Clues", had John Steed go up against a killer who planted clues over each of his hits, and then posed as a detective attempting to "solve" each of the murders he himself committed.

-- Glee, or specifically Sue Sylvester, did this when her leaking of the New Directions set list to the opposing glee clubs.
+- Glee, or specifically Sue Sylvester, did this with her leaking of the New Directions set list to the opposing glee clubs.

 Sue, the directors, both from the Jane Addams Academy and Haverbrook School for the Deaf, have informed me that you gave them the New Directions' set list.
 Sue: